Lucy-KY/pm-portfolio/README.md

 * 💰 Financial modeling (ROI, NPV, payback) for product decisions

 * 🚀 End-to-end product case studies showing problem → insights → solution → metrics

+**🎯 Purpose of This Portfolio**

+To demonstrate my ability to:

+* Turn business problems into actionable product frameworks

+* Apply analytical reasoning and data insights

+* Drive prioritization and trade-offs

+* Communicate clearly with engineers, designers, and leadership

+* Deliver structured, execution-ready product documentation

 This portfolio is continuously updated as I refine past work and add new case studies.